jonsuh/jonsuh.com/_posts/2014-05-29-organizing-z-index-with-sass.md

 - sass
 ---

 Keeping track of all your z-index values can be quite a task, especially on large projects or projects that involve more than 1 developer.
-Sass and its recent introduction of the `maps` data-type can help you keep track of your z-index by having them all in one place.
+SASS and its recent introduction of the `maps` data-type can help you keep track of your z-index by having them all in one place.

 <!--more-->

-If you’re not familiar with [Sass maps](/blog/sass-maps/), I wrote a post that should help you get familiarized with them: [Sass maps](/blog/sass-maps/)
+If you’re not familiar with [SASS maps](/blog/sass-maps/), I wrote a post that should help you get familiarized with them: [SASS maps](/blog/sass-maps/)

 ## z-index with maps